wnopraf/Earthquake-data-app/README.md

 # Earthquake data

-React mapa data based app that shows the number of earthquakes in 2020.
+React map data based app that shows the number of earthquakes in 2020.